Welcome to an exciting session where Raman Mittal, Co-Founder of Idanim engages in a captivating conversation with Manish Behl.

 It is like a mirror that helps you peel away the layers and reveal your true, authentic self.
 This self-discovery journey impacts not only your personal life but also your professional sphere.
 It's a holistic transformation.
 Mindfulness enables you to cultivate empathy, a precious quality that allows you to genuinely connect with others.
 It encourages you to be fully present in each moment, making your interactions with people more meaningful and profound.

 Perhaps the most profound shift that mindfulness triggers is a new way of seeing the world.
 It's like putting on a pair of glasses that reveal a clearer, more beautiful view of life.
-This shift, in turn, has a positive effect on your overall well-being.
+This shift, in turn, has a positive effect on your emotional well being.

 What is Your Advice to People Who Expect to Be Thoughtless While Meditating?